John Wash Pam

 John Wash Pam (22 October 1940 – 1 May 2014) was a Nigerian politician.

 Early life and career

 John Wash Pam hails from the rural area of rahwol fwi, ron Foron of BARKIN LADI local government of plateau state.
 He was the Deputy President of the Nigerian Senate from 1979 to 1983.
 He was elected into the senate on the platform of Dr Nnamdi Azikiwe's Nigerian Peoples Party (NPP).
 He was elected Deputy Senate President on the senate of the accord between his party and the ruling National Party of Nigeria (NPN).
 The accord was called "The NPN/NPP Accord".

+Prior to his tenure in the Nigerian senate, senator Pam served as member of the constituent assembly that drafted the Second Nigerian Republic constitution (1979) from 1977 to 1978.

 Death

 He died in 2014 at the age of 73 from prostate cancer.